|Log Correlation ID

 Log correlation ID comes in very handy when you are trying to locate an email in your system.
 Consider the following scenario.

-You receive an email from a customer but that message is not delivered to the end-user's INBOX.
+You receive an email from a customer but that message is not delivered to the end user's inbox.
 You see that message in Xeams message repository.
-The log correlation ID appears as Serial Number in the message repository and is only visible when viewing messages in Detail View.
-Using this log correlation id, you can search the log files to see if the message was delivered to the end user or it is still sitting an the out-bound mail queue.
+The log correlation ID appears as a serial number in the message repository and is only visible when viewing messages in Detail View

 Add a comment to this document